Lead Researcher, Systematic review of climate change adaptation in the Arctic

 Lead Researcher, The socio-ecological dimensions of hydrocarbon development in Greenland

-This project examined issues emerging from the interaction of hydrocarbon development activities, existing socio-ecological conditions, and concurrent processes of social and ecological change in the Disko Bay region of western Greenland; it identified socio-economic development opportunities, risks of environmental degradation and social disruption, and tradeoffs between known lifeways and new livelihood prospects as well as strategies for improving hydrocarbon governance.
-I oversaw all aspects of the project, including budget, research design, fieldwork logistics, data collection, analysis, and interpretation, and scholarly publications/presentations.
+This project examined issues emerging from the interaction of hydrocarbon development activities, existing socio-ecological conditions, and concurrent processes of social and climatic change in the Disko Bay region of western Greenland.
+It identified socio-economic development opportunities, risks of environmental degradation and social disruption, and tradeoffs between known lifeways and new livelihood prospects as well as strategies for improving hydrocarbon governance.

 Lead Researcher, Iqaluit land-use mapping project (ILMP)